 BRCA Testing Today – the Impact on Treatment Decisions

 Germline testing is typically performed on a blood sample whereas somatic mutations are generally performed on a tissue sample (biopsy).
 Results of the former are combined with family history, lifestyle factors, penetrance of the mutation and other information to ascertain the risk of developing cancer.
-There are a number of panels now available to test for germline and somatic variations (10).

 In 2013, a celebrity sparked a paradigm shift in clinical decisions regarding breast cancer treatment with what is now formally known as the “Angelina Jolie Effect”.
 Her public op-ed announced that she underwent BRCA1/2 testing given that her mother had died of breast cancer at only 56 years old.
 She tested positive and elected to undergo a prophylactic mastectomy plus laparoscopic bilateral salpingo-oophorectomy.
 By 2016, genetic testing had spiked 285% but the number of prophylactic mastectomies remained relatively constant (11).